Lucifer: Arabian legends

-According to Arabian legend the star Suhail (Canopus) was cast down from a his original place to a lower place in heaven; a story parallel to that of Lucifer.
-As recorded by the companion of the Islamic prophet Muhammad Ibn Abbas, Suhail has once been the intermediary between the authority of command and the stars which had the position of soldiers.
+According to Arabian legend the star Suhail (Canopus) was cast down from his original place to a lower place in heaven; a story parallel to that of Lucifer.
+As recorded by Ibn Abbas, a companion of the Islamic prophet Muhammad, Suhail had once been the intermediary between the authority of command and the stars which had the position of soldiers.
 From that place he become the originator of rebellion and was eventually degraded and cast down to the southern sky.

-The notion that the stars are soldiers may originate from Persian beliefs, but also appear in the Ethopian Book of Enoch: "And the stars which roll over the fire are they which have been transgressed the commandment of the Lord in the beginning of their rising, because they did not come forth at their appointed time."
+The notion that the stars are soldiers may originate from Persian beliefs, but also appears in the Ethiopian Book of Enoch: "And the stars which roll over the fire are they which have been transgressed the commandment of the Lord in the beginning of their rising, because they did not come forth at their appointed time."

-Another legend states that Suhail has once been a Yemenite tithe-collector, but transformed into a star as means of punishment for his injust dealings.
+Another legend states that Suhail was once a Yemenite tithe-collector, but was transformed into a star as punishment for his unjust dealings.
 The idea that people turn into stars as a form of punishment is common in Arabian legend.
-The planet Venus was, according to Arabian legend, once a beautiful woman who has been transformed into a star as means of punishment when she seduced two angels.
+The planet Venus was, according to Arabian myth, a beautiful woman who was transformed into a star for having seduced two angels.

+Influence of the conception of Lucifer as the Devil

 Satanism

 The Sigil of Lucifer used by modern Satanists (left), originating from the 18th century Grimorium Verum (right).

 Luciferianism is a belief structure that venerates the fundamental traits that are attributed to Lucifer.
 The custom usually reveres Lucifer not as the Devil, but as a savior, a guardian or instructing spirit or even the true god as opposed to Jehovah.

 In LaVeyan Satanism, Lucifer is described by The Satanic Bible as one of the four crown princes of hell, particularly that of the East, the "lord of the air", and is called the bringer of light, the morning star, intellectualism, and enlightenment.

 Anthroposophy

 Rudolf Steiner's writings, which formed the basis for Anthroposophy, characterised Lucifer as a spiritual opposite to Ahriman, with Christ between the two forces, mediating a balanced path for humanity.
 Lucifer represents an intellectual, imaginative, delusional, otherworldly force which might be associated with visions, subjectivity, psychosis and fantasy.
 He associated Lucifer with the religious/philosophical cultures of Egypt, Rome and Greece.
 Steiner believed that Lucifer, as a supersensible Being, had incarnated in China about 3000 years before the birth of Christ.
+Steiner considered the Eastern nations as being Luciferian in outlook while Western Europe was operating on Ahrimanic principles, both playing a symbolic role for the evolution of mankind.